-In this section, you can find the guidelines about how to create and manage CronJobs using DevOps Console.
+In this section, you can find the guidelines about how to create and manage CronJobs using Console.

 A CronJob is a scheduled Job that will be executed periodically on a given schedule.
 For example, you can use CronJobs to conduct repeated tasks like sending emails, running backups or automating system maintenance.
-A CronJob doesn not expose API as a microservices does.
+A CronJob does not expose API as a microservices does.

 Each Job creates one or more Pods and guarantee that a specified number of them successfully terminate.